tarangpatel/whatilove/_posts/2023-01-20-beyond-mobile-engineering.markdown

 This is a very generalized representation of a typical iOS developer.
 If you are not a mobile developer still you can see how your domain can fit into this chart.

-In this part, we have seen what are the decision points and within those decision topics what are the options for a mobile developer.
+In this part, we have seen what are the decision points and within those decision points what are the options for a mobile developer.
 In the next part, we will detail our decision point 2 and give some tips that will help your decision process.

 Thank you for reading this article.